Henri Picciotto

 Member, as Hot, of the National Puzzlers' League (NPL), since 1985.

-- Co-editor of National Puzzlers' League Cryptic Crosswords (Random House, November 2005)
+- Co-editor, with Joshua Kosman, of National Puzzlers' League Cryptic Crosswords (Random House, November 2005), and co-constructor of four puzzles therein.

 - Picture puzzle editor for The Enigma, 1999-2002